Amber Mason Published September 5, 2022. Updated October 13, 2023.

 How Does It Work?

 Malware works by using trickery to disable or impede the normal use of a device.
-Once a cybercriminal has gained access to your device through either one or a few methods such as phishing (Check out our blog on that here), a malicious website, an infected file, and more, they will take advantage of that situation by launching additional attacks aimed at obtaining data such as account credentials, personal information, payment information, and more.
+Once a cybercriminal has gained access to your device through either one or a few methods such as sending you phishing content (Check out our blog on that here), visiting a malicious website, downloading an infected file, and more, they will take advantage of that situation by launching additional attacks aimed at obtaining data such as account credentials, personal information, payment information, and more.
+These attackers can also use malware to take control of or lock you out of your device.

 Anyone can become a victim of a malware attack.
 Although some people may know how to spot certain ways hackers try to deliver malware such as through phishing emails, cybercriminals are constantly evolving and improving their methods, so even the most up-to-date person might miss an attack.
 Malware attacks also differ greatly, so one type of malware might look and behave completely contrary to what another form of malware might be doing; you might not even know it’s there!